edward-martyr/nyoeghau.com-assets/source/_posts/2022-02-15-wakamurasaki.md

 The nun said, “come here!”, and Murasaki came and knelt down.

-Her face seems very cute; the area around her eyebrows was faintly beautiful; the outline of her forehead where she had childishly brushed back and the style of her hair was extremely adorable.
+Her face seemed very cute; the area around her eyebrows was faintly beautiful; the outline of her forehead where she had childishly brushed back and the style of her hair was extremely adorable.
 “Her appearance as she grows up must be attractive”, Genji thought as his eyes were attracted by the girl.
 “I find myself staring at this person who very closely resembles the one whom I whole-heartedly long for”, Genji even wept as he thought so.

 The nun, repeatedly stroking the girl's hair gently, said, “although you seem to find combing annoying, look how charming your hair is.
 It exactly because you do silly things that I pity and worry about you.
 When people become around your age, there are also people who are not so silly, but you are not one of them.
 My late daughter understood things fairly well at twelve when my husband passed away!
 But now, if I were to leave you behind, how would you manage to live in the world?”
 Seeing the nun crying, Genji also felt somehow sad.
 Even with her childish heart, the girl looked intently at the nun, and looked face, with her eyes turned down; her falling hair looked shiny and very beautiful.